vijayibm/kubernetes/README.md

 - [Answers to Practice Tests hosted on KodeKloud](/practice-questions-answers)

-# Kubernetes The Hard Way On VirtualBox
+# Kubernetes Cluster setup on KVM Hypervisor

 This tutorial walks you through setting up Kubernetes on a local machine using KVM Hypervisor.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.